 It may be difficult to find the clarity of mind to undertake the following steps in the moments after a truck accident.
 You may also be suffering from serious injuries requiring immediate medical attention.
 However, if you are able, the following steps can help protect your rights and preserve evidence to strengthen your case against the liable party.

 If possible, remain calm after a truck accident and contact 911.
 A reporting police officer will make an accident report providing a summary of the accident.
-Your attorney may use the information in the accident report to investigate your accident’s details.
+Your lawyer may use the information in the accident report to investigate your accident’s details.
 The report may contain relevant details like photographs, diagrams, contact information for witnesses, and a determination of fault.

 Seek Medical Treatment